Shaping the Future: Advancing Women’s Brain Health Research

 This gender bias in research resulted in a significant gap in understanding the intricate dynamics involved in women’s brain health.

-This neglect had far-reaching implications as disorders such as Alzheimer’s disease and have shown a higher prevalence in women compared to men.
+This neglect had far-reaching implications as disorders such as Alzheimer’s disease and depression have shown a higher prevalence in women compared to men.

 However, research methodologies have evolved to acknowledge the importance of including both genders in scientific studies.